Maverick2502/Tindog-App-Brewery/README.md

 # Tindog
-### A tinder website is one of the projects done as part of the Web Development bootcamp.
+### Tindog is one of the projects done as part of the Web Development bootcamp.

 # About TinDog
 ### A home page website which provides details of the application to the end user like the description of the website, from where we can download the application, a section that displays the feedback from the clients and different plans and subscriptions.